zaengle/craft-conventions/docs/02-advanced-config.md

 # Using the expanded config syntax

-Conventions works "out of the box" for most users via the shorthand config but is also completely configurable  / customisable to your project's needs.
+Though Conventions works “out of the box” for most users via the shorthand config, it’s also completely configurable / customizable to your project’s needs.

 ## The expanded `PatternType` syntax